 All out hot tubs are fitted with advanced control systems which perform all the heating and water filtration control for the hot tub.
 They are all adjustable and can be set to suit your requirements.
 In particular models like the Marquis Signature range, they are fitted with an auxiliary panel allowing you to control the hot tub without leaving your seat.

-Additional adjustment also fitted to allow control of water features like neck jets and waterfall.
-In addition you are able to fine tune the jet pressure using addition controls.
+The additional adjustment also fitted to allow control of water features like neck jets and waterfall.
+In addition, you are able to fine tune the jet pressure using addition controls.

 Everyone talks about jets when it comes to hot tubs.
 There is a huge variety of jets which all have different effects and uses.
 One area which many people misunderstand.
 Its not about how many jets a hot tub has.
 What is more important is the location of those jets and how well they word.
 Jets should deliver heat deep into the muscle area.
 They shouldn’t blast you out of the hot tubs!